U.S. Health and Human Services Department Secretary’s Postpartum Maternal Health Collaborative Expert Evidence Convening

 Executive Summary

-With direction from the U.S. Department of Health and Human Services, the Milbank Memorial Fund convened four panels designed to synthesize evidence and opportunities for postpartum mortality reduction to inform the Postpartum Maternal Health Collaborative.
+In collaboration with the U.S. Department of Health and Human Services, the Milbank Memorial Fund convened four panels designed to synthesize evidence and opportunities for postpartum mortality reduction to inform the Postpartum Maternal Health Collaborative.
 These “expert to expert” discussions included state members of the collaborative and additional subject matter experts such as academics, payers, health care providers, and representatives from other states.
 Panels were convened on the following topics: mental health and substance use disorder (SUD), community and social drivers of health, clinical care, and state-level policy opportunities with a particular lens on addressing persistent and striking disparities in outcomes.

 Below are the key themes from the four sessions, and a synopsis of each session, including presentations and group discussion.
 Sessions were moderated by Drs.
 Morgan McDonald and Lisa Dulsky Watkins of the Milbank Memorial Fund.
 The format consisted of brief recommendations from panelists followed by discussion with state teams.
 (See Appendix A for list of presenters, and Appendix B for list of state participants.)